ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 python3 -m pip --version
 ```
 It should show: pip 20.0.2 or something similar.
-It is recommended to install same version shown in this tutorial to avoid additional problem.
+Install same version shown in this tutorial to avoid additional problem.
 ### Note (Aditional Info):
 - You can also install pip in the following way:
 ```